alieutech/Alieutech/README.md

  # 💫 About Me:
 #### I am pythonista....

-Software Engineer with two year of hands-on experience in Python and JavaScript development.
+Software Engineer with two years of hands-on experience in Python and JavaScript development.
 Proficient in Django and Node.js, with a strong focus on backend engineering.
 Demonstrated ability to build robust applications and contribute to both group and personal projects.
 Eager to leverage skills in innovative projects and collaborate with like-minded professionals.<br>

 🌱 I’m currently learning React.js, AI & Machine Learning <br>
 💬 Ask me about Python[Django] & Javascript[Node.js|Express.js<br>